mavryk-network/mavryk-protocol/docs/paris/token_management.rst

 The baking bonus go to the block proposer that signed and injected the block.
 Hence the amount of the bonus is transferred from the source account ``"baking bonuses"`` to the contract of the block producer and/or to its frozen balance.
-For example, the balance updates generated for an amount of ``100`` mutez in baking bonus with 90% sent to spendable balance and 10% to bakers frozen deposit (case with no stakers and mainnet ratios) are:
+For example, the balance updates generated for an amount of ``100`` mumav in baking bonus with 90% sent to spendable balance and 10% to bakers frozen deposit (case with no stakers and mainnet ratios) are: